HorizonTech26/HorizonAI/README.md

 2. Unzip
 3. Run the application file
 4. DO NOT DELETE ANY FILES ASSOCIATED WITH HORIZON AI AS IT WILL CAUSE THE CODE TO NOT WORK

+FEATURES:
+Single-operation math, date ,time, jokes, facts, and limited knowledge Answer multiple prompts (without dynamic responce
+_____
+Please report any bugs you find in the program